Anđelo Milevoj

 Anđelo Milevoj (born 26 March 1941) is a Croatian retired football player.
-He was named Best Defender of the Yugoslav First League for two years in a row, in 1967 and 1968.
+He was named Best Defender of the Yugoslav First League for two consecutive seasons (1967 and 1968).

 Club career

 Born in Labin, as a player, he was widely regarded as one of HNK Rijeka's best defenders of all time.
 He spent seven years in Rijeka, collecting 200 caps.
 He also spent two years with Olimpija Ljubljana.

 International career

-He has made four appearances for the Yugoslav national team (against the USSR, Bulgaria, Czechoslovakia and Israel), all friendlies in 1966.
+He has made four appearances for the Yugoslavia national team (against the USSR, Bulgaria, Czechoslovakia and Israel), all friendlies in 1966.